5 min read

 Not everyone is in a monogamous relationship or marriage – but it’s certainly the norm to be in one.
 And the thing with monogamy is – it can make sex more important than it perhaps has to be.

 When our non-sexual needs aren’t met in our relationship, we can fulfill them through our other relationships.
-We can have a laugh together with our friend, talk about spirituality with our mum, or even work out with a close acquaintance.
+We can have a laugh together with a friend, talk about spirituality with our mum, or even work out with a close acquaintance.

 The question of how long is too long without sex in a marriage, also brings up another question.
 And a potentially more important one: what’s the quality of sex like when you actually have it?